 I can’t pretend that I knew anything about Stafford before I started exploring it for the town completion project.
 I certainly didn’t know anything about its food scene.
 So I did what everyone does in these days and I asked the Intertubes.

 Those “in the Stafford know” suggested Basil’s in West Stafford.
-(I think everyone might have, but I forget if there were any outliers.)
-Hearing no dissent, Basil’s was chosen.
+I put it to a vote and hearing no dissent, Basil’s was chosen.
 I’m fairly confident in saying that Basil’s is Stafford’s best restaurant.

 Damian and I went there for lunch one day after doing some Stafford hiking.
 We were hot, tired, and hungry.
 We took a high-backed booth and were greeted by the bubbliest of servers.